 Still, Vale needs to use ships on China routes to fully utilize the fleet, and the country’s opposition to the vessels is unlikely to weaken, said Huang Wenlong, a Hong Kong-based analyst with BOC International Holdings Ltd.

 “Once Vale moves its own iron ore, its control on the supply of iron ore extends into shipping, further diminishing Chinese steelmakers’ bargaining power,” he said.
 “That is a situation China doesn’t want to see.”

 --Jasmine Wang and Helen Yuan with assistance from Juan Pablo Spinetto in Rio De Janeiro, Kyunghee Park in Singapore, Michelle Wiese Bockmann in London and Tamara Walid in Dubai.
 Editors: Neil Denslow, Vipin V. Nair

-To contact the reporters on this story: Jasmine Wang in Hong Kong at firstname.lastname@example.org; Helen Yuan in Shanghai at email@example.com
+To contact Bloomberg News staff for this story: Jasmine Wang in Hong Kong at firstname.lastname@example.org; Helen Yuan in Shanghai at email@example.com

 To contact the editor responsible for this story: Neil Denslow at firstname.lastname@example.org.